We are still seeking an individual to join our graduate program in the scenic or lighting design area. Rolling admissions start May 15.

 We accept students two out of every three years.
 The application deadline is January 15.
 In some years, we may have a special late-admissions cycle with a June deadline.
 Please check here in May to see if we are doing late-cycle admissions.

 Ours is a dynamic, hands-on program that offers plenty of opportunities for practical experience alongside a dedicated faculty of committed teachers with active careers in the professional theater.
-All students get extensive teaching experience, and most undertake internships.
+Many students get extensive teaching experience, and most undertake internships.
 We have close relationships with outstanding theaters such as Hartford Stage, Shakespeare & Company, and Double Edge Theatre.

 We believe no student should finish an MFA program in debt.
 Therefore, we provide financial support for every full-time graduate student enrolled in our degree programs, including full tuition waivers, health benefits and generous assistantships for the entirety of the three-year program.